lul29/Phys212/week-7-dielectrics-currents-and-resistances/current-and-resistance.md

 </lrn-math>

 <lrndesign-sidenote label="Instructor Note" icon="bookmark" bg-color="#c2e5f2">
 Ohm's law is a model.
-It is not always obeyed, it assumes <lrn-math>J=\sigma E </lrn-math> which is not always true (this was for this particular model of conduction).
+It is not always obeyed, it assumes <lrn-math>J=\sigma E </lrn-math> which is not always true.
+It is true for the model of conduction of sec 27.2 but this model is not the whole story.
 </lrndesign-sidenote>

 ### Battery as a source of potential.